Bestiary-Builder/Bestiary-Builder/README.md

         - Change the constant "clientId" in the file "frontend/main.ts", to match the id for the application.
 5. Change the values of ".env" in the frontend folder to your own environment
     - "VITE_DISCORD_ID" should be changed to your Discord OAuth application id.
+6. Start PostgreSQL database
+	- Run `docker compose up -d` in the project folder
+	- *(or start a PosgreSQL database in any other way)*
-6. Rename ".env.template" in the backend folder to ".env", and change it's values to your own environment
+7. Rename ".env.template" in the backend folder to ".env", and change it's values to your own environment
     - "frontendPath" should stay unchanged.
 (Unless you moved the folder around)
     - "clientId" should be changed to your Discord OAuth application id.
     - "clientSecret" should be changed to your Discord OAuth application secret.
-    - "MongoDB" should be changed to the connection URI for your MongoDB server.
-    - "MongoDB_DBName" should be changed to the name of the database to connect to, remove to use "bestiarybuilder".
+    - "DATABASE_URL" should only be changed if you decided not to use the docker compose file in step 6.
     - "JWTKEY" should be any string and can be left as is for development.
-7. Launch the local site.
+8. Launch the local site.
     - In VSCode/VSCodium simply press F5 to start the already created launch tasks.
     - For other code editors, start the backend by running "npm run start" in the backend folder, and build the frontend by running "npm run build" in the frontend folder.
-8. Check that everything is working as it should.
+9. Check that everything is working as it should.

 ## Made by